mkobuolys/flutter_deck/README.md

 ### Split slide

 To create a split slide, use the `FlutterDeckSlide.split` constructor.
 It is responsible for rendering the default header and footer of the slide deck, and use the `leftBuilder` and `rightBuilder` to create the content of the left and right columns.
+Make sure to use text styles from `Theme` or `FlutterDeckTheme` to apply the correct text styling for specific slide sections.

 ```dart
 class SplitSlide extends FlutterDeckSlideWidget {